PaulMoritz/Secret-Sharing-in-Comparison/README.md

 > **Update**: Renew can also be called _directly from the console_ by calling
 >- `python main.py renew *setup_name* *old_shares*`
+> _When using this call, make sure that you don't leave any spaces in the old_shares itself.
+This would prevent parsing from being successful._

 >- To use _all_ old shares, it is important that `{'shares':'all'}` is written exactly like this (also the apostrophes) in the console so that it can be parsed correctly.
 >
 > from the _src_ directory.
 >
 > You can find example calls in [main.py](./src/main.py)